Flow: Per-Instance Personalized Federated Learning Through Dynamic Routing: Our Approach

-We introduce \projectname{}, a per-client per-instance stateless personalization method that dynamically determines when to use a client's local parameters and when to use the global parameters based on the input instance. \projectname{} works as follows (shown in Algorithm \ref{algo:stateless_personalization_federated_learning}).
+We introduce \projectname{}, a per-instance and per-client personalization method that dynamically determines when to use a client's local parameters and when to use the global parameters based on the input instance.
+Table \ref{tbl:notations} summarizes the notation used in this paper.

-During each FL round, upon receiving the global model $\cWg{}$, each participating client personalizes and trains $\cWg{}$ in three stages (shown in the procedure \textsc{ClientTrain}): (1) Split the train dataset into two halves: $\cD_\ell$ and $\cD_g$, (2) derive the local parameters $\cWl{}$ by finetuning the global parameters $\cWgr{}$ for $e^\ell$ epochs with $\cD_\ell$ (Lines \ref{line:init-local} and \ref{line:clienttrain-personalize}), (3) construct a \textit{dynamic personalized model} by integrating the global parameters $\cWg{}$, the local parameters $\cWl{}$, and randomly initialized dynamic routing policy parameters $\theta$ (Line \ref{line:init-personalized}); train the routing policy $\theta$ and $\cWg{}$ alternatively for $e_g$ epochs (Lines \ref{line:clienttrain-policy}-\ref{line:clienttrain-global-train}) with $\cD_g$, and (4) send the global model parameters $\cWg{}$ back to the server for aggregation.
-The routing policy $\theta$ determines whether the execution path of an instance uses $\cWl{}$ or $\cWg{}$.
-The local parameters $\cWl{}$ can be discarded since they will be recomputed whenever a client next participates, in order to incorporate the latest global model parameters.

-The server aggregates all the clients' updated global model parameters (shown in the procedure \textsc{ServerAggregate}).
-Aggregation strategies are orthogonal to this work and we adopt FedAvg \cite{mcmahan2016fedavg}.
+Algorithm \ref{alg:flow-algo-pseudo} describes the workflow of \projectname{}.
+During each FL round, the server samples $M$ participating clients with a sampling rate of $p$.
+Upon receiving the global model $\wg{}$ and policy parameters $\psig{}$ (Line \ref{line:receive-parameters-pseudo}), each participating client personalizes and trains $\wg{}$ in five major stages: (1) Split the training dataset into two halves: $\datasetone{}$ and $\datasettwo{}$ (Line \ref{line:split-dataset-pseudo}). $\datasetone{}$ will be used to update the parameters in the local model parameters while $\datasettwo{}$ will be used to train the parameters in the global model and a routing module.
+(2) Derive the local parameters $\wl{}$ by finetuning the global parameters $\wg{}$ for $K_1$ epochs with $\datasetone{}$ (Line \ref{line:local-train-pseudo}).
+(3) Construct a \textit{dynamic personalized model} $\wperclient$ by integrating the local versions of the global parameters $\wgclient$ and policy parameters $\psigclient{}$, and the local parameters $\wl{}$.
+Here, the routing policy $\psig{}$ determines whether the execution path of an instance should use $\wl{}$ or $\wg{}$.
+(4) Train the routing policy $\psigclient{}$ and the local version of the global parameters $\wgclient{}$ alternatively for $K_2$ epochs (Lines \ref{line:train-policy-pseudo}-\ref{line:train-global-pseudo}) with $\datasettwo{}$.
+Although $K_1$ and $K_2$ can be different, we later use $K$ to denote both $K_1$ and $K_2$ for ease of theoretical analysis.
+(5) Send the local version of the global model parameters $\wgclient{}$ and the policy parameters $\psigclient{}$ back to the server for aggregation (Line \ref{line:aggregate-global-params-pseudo}).
+Aggregation strategies are orthogonal to this work and we adopt \textsc{FedAvg} \cite{mcmahan2016fedavg}.

-Next we discuss the design of the \textit{dynamic personalized model} in detail (recurrent design is illustrated in Figure \ref{fig:dynamic-routing-overview-rnn}).
-For recurrent networks, because an instance is not fully available at the beginning, the dynamic routing needs to take the gradually available tokens as input for making routing decisions.
-The routing policy component takes as input both the hidden state from the last timestep and the token available at the current timestep to make a routing decision.